WilcoFiers/treevue/README.md

             'disabled'   : true,
             // Is the item a subselector, default: false
             'subselector': true,
+            // This property let's you override if a checkbox should be placed 'selectable' : undefined,
             // Is the item collapsed, default: false 'collapsed': true,
             // This value will be added to a data-treevue-type attribute on li